What is anthrax?

 Another high profile case involving anthrax occurred in 2006 when a New York City man was exposed while using imported goat hides to make traditional African drums.

 The cases in 2001 are believed to have been intentionally caused and raised concerns about the use of anthrax as a weapon.
 Many countries have investigated and experimented with anthrax as a biological weapon.
-Anthrax is not transmitted from one human to another, but it makes a potentially effective weapon because it causes deadly infections and the B. anthracis spores are hardy enough to survive dissemination through various routes.
-These characteristics also make it a potential weapon for terrorists.
+It can be a potentially effective weapon for terrorists because of its characteristics.
+Though anthrax is not spread from person to person, the B. anthracis spores are hardy enough to survive dissemination through various routes and infections can be fatal.